WatskeBart/cid/README.md

 ### Pushing Images

 1. Enter the source image URL in the format `repository/image:tag` (e.g. `nginx:latest`)
-2. Specify the destination registry URL (e.g. `mylocalregistry:5000`)
+2. Specify the destination registry URL (e.g. `mylocalregistry:5000` or `ghcr.io/yourusername/reponame`)
 3. Provide authentication credentials if required
 4. Select TLS and policy options as needed
 5. Click "Push Image" to transfer the image